Rocket Launch

 There are three main branches:

-• ShipLocalDisplay: A local “ship view” camera that follows the booster during launch
+• ShipLocalDisplay: A local “ship view” camera that follows the vehicle during launch

 • Launch2DDisplay: A 2D vertical vs horizontal plot of the ascent trajectory